|

 It

-is also possible to use fusion residues cross sections calculated by the
+is also possible to use fusion-residue cross sections calculated by the

-which has been incorporated in the LISE package.
-The code PACE is a modified version of JULIAN
+which has been incorporated into the LISE package.
+The PACE code is a modified version of JULIAN,

-- the Hillman-Eyal evaporation code using a Monte-Carlo code coupling angular
+the Hillman-Eyal evaporation code, using a Monte Carlo treatment of angular

 momentum.
 A comparison between PACE and the